mdoming10/mdoming10/README.md

 # Hi, I'm Mauricio.

 ## Who I am
 Analytical, creative, and highly empathetic communications professional with strong skills in research, writing, and editing.
 Experienced in planning and managing communications projects and working with subject matter experts and cross-functional teams.
 Passionate about translating technical and specialized information into written products for lay audiences.
 Currently, I am open to associate technical writer/junior technical writer roles.

-**Eductation**<br>
+**Eductation**
-Bachelor of Science, University of Illinois at Urbana-Champaign<br>
+Bachelor of Science, University of Illinois at Urbana-Champaign

 *Summa Cum Laude*

 **Experience**